 5 GASB Statement No. 74 requires health care expenses be reported net of certain health care receipts.
-The presentation of Retiree-Paid Health Care Premiums, Federal Subsidy and formulary rebates included in Vendor Rebates and Other has been revised and is now included in health care deductions, starting in 2017 upon implementation of this standard.
+The presentation of Retiree-Paid Health Care Premiums, Federal Subsidy and formulary rebates included in Vendor Rebates and Other Receipts (beginning on page 178) has been revised and is now included in health care deductions, starting in 2017 upon implementation of this standard.
 These health care receipts are broken out by Annuities, Disabilities and Survivors on this schedule.